FilecoinFoundationWeb/filecoin-foundation/apps/site/README.md

 ### Component Organization

-Store all React components in the `_components` directory, including page-specific ones.
+Reusable React components should be stored in the general `_components` directory.
+Page-specific components should live closer to the page they are used on.

 ### Component Exports